London, London Coliseum, RIGOLETTO - G. Verdi, IOCO

 When Jonathan Miller’s Rigoletto first opened at English National Opera in 1982, his setting of the opera in a different time and place – Little Italy, New York, in the 1950s - broke with convention and caused heated controversy.
 Now in its 14th revival, this iconic production in London can be said to have proved its point.

-Following Miller’s death in 2019, Elaine Tyler-Hall returns as revival director, with a truly consummate conductor, Richard Farnes, formerly music director for Opera North, and the three principal soloists all making their ENO (English National Opra) debuts.
+Following Miller’s death in 2019, Elaine Tyler-Hall returns as revival director, with a truly consummate conductor, Richard Farnes, formerly music director for Opera North, and the three principal soloists all making their ENO (English National Opera) debuts.

 Rigoletto, no longer a jester, is a wisecracking barman at the mafia headquarters hotel in this production.
 American baritone Weston Hurt, a regular guest soloist in American opera houses, shone in tthis, his first role in the UK.
 Wearing a white waiter’s jacket with one sleeve loose and pinned up, his burly figure dominated the stage as he made fun of first Ceprano and then Monterone, widening his eyes so the whites showed all round, to comic effect.
 His acting was always convincing: in Act I Scene 2 his private side was to the fore with a tenderness and anxiety in his voice as he remonstrated with his daughter Gilda, and the desperate emotion in his baritone as he pleaded with Marullo (Patrick Alexander Keefe) to tell him where she is, trying to appeal to their former friendship, was hard to bear.